~ Notation Exercise ~

 Melody Composition in a Major Key

-You will write a 4-measure melody, ending on the first beat of a fifth measure, in F major (this means using the key signature for F Major).
+Write a 5-measure melody in the Key of F (this means using the key signature for F Major).
 You may choose treble or bass clef.
-It should follow the basic rules we found in "Mary Had a Little Lamb" and described below.
+It should follow the basic rules described in the instructions below.

-• A title centered at the top of the score, the text of the title is up to you.
+• You need a title centered at the top of the score, the text of the title is up to you.

 • Your full name should be placed in the composer field, below and to the right of the title.

-• Your fifth measure must be a whole note on scale degree 1, no other whole notes are allowed in the melody
+• Your final note must be a whole-note on scale degree 1, no other whole-notes are allowed in the melody.

 • When using a notation program for one of these assignments, you will need to export your score as a PDF.
 Most notation programs will have an "Export as PDF", or "Print as PDF" option.
 If it doesn't, consider changing programs.
 Once you have your score saved as a PDF, upload it to the assignment in your course.
 Here are instructions for exporting a PDF in MuseScore.
 And here are instructions for exporting a PDF using Flat.io.